 PLAYING with hallva dough was so much fun with our new friends, the Ferrieras!!!
 Want to check out their cookbook project for the recipe to this simple Albanian dessert?
 Want the insider scoop on a few other local specialties that we shared with them during their visit?
 Jump over to our #PLAYwithYourFood Community to stay up-to-date on all the latest details and discussion!!!

-Want to come and cook with us here at Our Kitchen Classroom???
+Want to come and cook with us in person here at Our Kitchen Classroom???
 Click here to schedule a chat so we can discuss your family’s unique desires for a Culinary and Cultural Experience here in Tirana, Albania, or in Japan in the spring of 2019!